doublebyte1/newrelic_sysmond/README.md

 **Warning**

 For using this image you will need version >= 1.10 of the docker engine.
 If you have an **earlier version**, the location of the docker metrics will be different and the docker monitoring **will not work**.
-If that is the case, you will be better off using their official version:
+If this is your case, you will be better off using NewRelic's official version:

  _docker pull newrelic/nrsysmond_

-If you have a version of docker that is >= 1.10, please follow the installation steps.
+If you have a version of docker that is >= 1.10, you may follow the installation steps.

 **STEP 1**